 In addition he is a passionate science communicator, presenting in a national tour for BBC Worldwide’s The Science of Doctor Who, explaining astronomy as a regular on ABC’s Breakfast News as well as visiting regional and remote communities discussing and promoting astrophysics in schools.

-Alan is also Lead Scientist of The Royal Institution of Australia.
+Alan was also Lead Scientist of The Royal Institution of Australia from 2017 to 2021.

 Read science facts, not fiction...